Code of Conduct

 - Complaints of discrimination (including sexual harassment, sexual violence, sexual coercion, sexual assault, rape, criminal sexual acts, forcible touching, and sexual abuse), will be addressed by the Director of Human Resources/Title IX Coordinator under the College's Equal Employment and Educational Opportunity Complaint Procedure

 - Complaints of violation of the Athletic Code of Conduct will be addressed by the Director of Athletics.

 - Complaints of violation of the principles of conduct in the Residence Life Handbook will be addressed by the Director of Student Services.

-- Complaints of violation of Academic Honesty will be addressed by the VP/Dean of Academic Affairs.
+- Complaints of violation of Academic Honesty will be addressed by the Provost.

 - Complaints concerning the misconduct of a student organization (concerning hazing and other violations) should be directed to the President of the College.

 Except for College-sponsored off-campus programs and off-campus incidents of sexual violence, it is the intent of the College to leave disciplinary action related to off-campus offenses of students to civil authorities.
 However, there may be certain off-campus offenses that by their very nature pose a serious threat or disruption to the College community.
 In such cases, the College reserves the right to take appropriate action.